port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 This self service configuration does the following:

-- Defines an action with the identifier "request_permissions"
+- Defines an action with the identifier "request_permissions".
-- Sets up user inputs for selecting permission types (ReadOnly or ReadWrite)
+- Sets up user inputs for selecting permission types (ReadOnly or ReadWrite).
-- Configures a Slack webhook invocation method to notify about new requests
+- Configures a Slack webhook invocation method to notify about new requests.
-- Specifies that approval is required
+- Specifies that approval is required.
-- Sets up email notifications for approvals
+- Sets up email notifications for approvals.

 ## Set up the automation

 Now that we have our self service action, let's create an automation that will approve certain requests:

-1. In the Port builder, click on **+ Automation**.
+1. In the [Automations page](https://app.getport.io/settings/automations), click on **+ Automation**.
 2. Use the following JSON structure for your automation:

 <details>